Proton Mail vs Gmail: Which Is Best in 2025?

 Privacy

 Remember, Gmail is a product of tech giant Google whose business model is based around using data for targeted advertising to push revenue.
 When you sign up for a free Gmail account, you are required to put in a lot of personal details, whereas ProtonMail requires only a username and password.
 So although Gmail’s features are great, using their products comes with a loss of privacy.
-This compares to ProtonMail who like Tuta Mailprioritizes privacy.
+This compares to ProtonMail who like Tuta Mail prioritizes privacy.
 In addition, Google is based in the US, a country known for its surveillance and being part of the Five Eyes.

 User Interface and Integration

 Google has a wide range of products in its ecosystem, and it works effortlessly with these useful products, particularly for professional email use.
-Gmail has many useful features and an easy-to-use interface which is customizable for your needs.
+Gmail has many useful features and an easy-to-use interface that is customizable for your needs.
 Proton Mail also has a user-friendly interface, but it has fewer features and isn’t as customizable as Gmail.
 Additionally, it doesn’t have as many integration options.

 IMAP support